 To get started, run the following command in your terminal:

-npx formkit create-theme
+npx formkit@latest create-theme

 This will download a clean copy of the starter theme for you to work off of.
 The starter theme is a fully functional Vite application that includes a "Kitchen Sink" to help you see how your classes affect every available FormKit input.